-Electrical and Electronic Engineering consists of electrical plants, electronics, telecommunications, circuits and systems, electromagnetic fields, and disciplines of microwave technology, and robotics and control systems.
-Electrical Plants contain the design, operation, and maintenance of high-voltage devices, and also the design of various devices that belong to electricity generation and distribution systems; Electronics, Telecommunications, and Circuits and Systems include the design, development, operation and maintenance of systems operating at low voltages.
-The Electromagnetic fields and microwave techniques discipline is involved in many systems that operate with high voltage, and also low voltage devices.
+Electrical and Electronic Engineering consists of electrical plants, electronics, telecommunications, circuits and systems, electromagnetic fields, and disciplines of microwave technology, robotics and control systems.
+Electrical plants contain the design, operation, and maintenance of high-voltage devices, and also the design of various devices that belong to electricity generation and distribution systems; electronics, telecommunications, circuits and systems include the design, development, operation and maintenance of systems operating at low voltages.
+The Electromagnetic fields and microwave techniques discipline is involved in many systems that operate with both high and low voltage devices.
 Control and robotic systems are mostly used to control high voltage devices by making use of the devices which operate at low voltage.
 Graduates are able to work in the telecommunications industry, alternative energy, and automation systems.
-The Undergraduate Program in Electrical and Electronics Engineering is carried out in two different languages; English and Turkish.
+The undergraduate program in Electrical and Electronics Engineering is offered in both English and Turkish.

-Education and training activities in the Department of Electrical and Electronic Engineering are provided in laboratories equipped with state-of-the-art equipment and in classrooms with all the up-to-date technological facilities.
-There are eight faculty members who have completed master's and doctoral degrees in qualified and well-known universities.
-The faculty is composed of experienced academicians who continue their scientific studies in their own fields of expertise by conducting thesis advisories to master and doctoral students.
-In addition to our two four-year undergraduate programs, there are Master of Science (M.S.) and Ph.D.
-(PhD) programs, which focus on academic research and development.
-Our undergraduates have the opportunity to specialize in the fields of electrical plants, electronics, telecommunications, circuits and systems, electromagnetic fields, microwave technology, and robotic and control systems, which are arranged according to today's needs and expectations.
+Education and training activities in the Department of Electrical and Electronic Engineering are offered in laboratories equipped with state-of-the-art equipment and in classrooms with all the up-to-date technological facilities.
+There are eight faculty members who have completed postgraduate degrees in qualified and well-known universities.
+The faculty is composed of experienced academics who continue their scientific studies in their own fields of expertise by supervising theses for postgraduate students.
+In addition to our two four-year undergraduate programs, there are Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) programs focusing on academic research and development.
+Our undergraduates have the opportunity to specialize in the fields, which are planned and offered based on today’s needs and expectations such as electrical plants, electronics, telecommunications, circuits and systems, electromagnetic fields, microwave technology, and robotic and control systems.

-MÜDEK, has been a member of the European Network for Accreditation of Engineering Education (ENAEE)officially recognized by the Council of Higher Education (YÖK) as a national quality assurance body focused on national, sectoral, and program competences in engineering programs of higher education institutions.
-Authorized by ENAEE to award EUR-ACE Label to engineering education programs to be accredited; Full Member Signatory to IEA-Washington Accord
+MÜDEK, has been a member of the European Network for Accreditation of Engineering Education (ENAEE) and is officially recognized by the Higher Education Council (YÖK) as a national quality assurance body focusing on national, sectoral, and program competences in engineering programs of higher education institutions.
+It is also authorized by ENAEE to award EUR-ACE Label to engineering education programs to be accredited; and is a Full Member Signatory to IEA-Washington Accord.

-Graduates of this department can work in the big sectors like telecommunications, automation, and energy; as well as as an engineer or in management in many fields of industry.
-Graduates can also make major contributions to research and development in the AR-GE departments of many institutions and organizations.
-These include the Ministry of Energy and Natural Resources, Electricity Distribution Companies, Electricity Transmission Companies, Construction Companies, Aerospace Industries, the Automotive Industry, Scientific and Technological Research Institutions, electronics and telecommunication design and manufacturing companies (eg Arçelik, Vestel Electronics, Beko, Turkcell, Aria, Huawei, Ericsson).
+Graduates of this department can work in the big sectors like telecommunications, automation, and energy as engineers or in management in many fields of industry.
+Graduates can also make major contributions to research and development in the R&D departments of a wide range of institutions and organizations.
+These include the Ministry of Energy and Natural Resources, electricity distribution companies, electricity transmission companies, construction companies, aerospace industries, automotive industry, scientific and technological research institutions, electronics and telecommunication design and manufacturing companies (e.g. Arçelik, Vestel Electronics, Beko, Turkcell, Aria, Huawei, and Ericsson).